dqdang/grover-algorithm/README.md

 # Grover-Algorithm
 Quantum algorithm application on a classical machine.
-Grover's algorithm is a search and find solution returning the highest probable match in an unsorted domain, e.g. 3-SAT and hash collision detection.
+Grover's algorithm is an unstructured search algorithm returning the highest probable match in an unsorted domain, e.g. 3-SAT and hash collision detection.

 ## Authors:<br />
 DK Lee, Derek Dang